harsha-commit/daws-terraform-practice/expense-project/v1/task.md

 ## Tasks

-- Create 3 EC2 Instances along with Security Groups allowing all (manually)
+- Create 3 EC2 Instances along with Security Groups allowing ssh (manually)
 - Use variables along with type and description to replace all hardcoded values
 - Try not providing default argument in variables
 - Use terraform.tfvars and some-name.vars (with -var-file) to override some default values